 The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 With its iconic mountains, alpine lakes, fairytale castles, and some of the most delectable chocolate on the planet, Switzerland is one of the best places in Europe to take a road trip.
-This spectacle of nature, history, and food are best experienced as part of a Switzerland road trip.
+This spectacle of nature, history, and food is best experienced as part of a Switzerland road trip.

 As there are so many regions and towns to explore in this small country, knowing where to start planning your route might feel overwhelming.
 Believe me, I know how you feel!
-I knew almost nothing about the country before we visited and it took me days (if not weeks) to put together the perfect Switzerland road trip itinerary.

 We followed this same itinerary and it was absolutely perfect!
 This guide contains all you need to know to plan an epic 2 week Switzerland road trip and my itinerary also covers when to visit and all the most beautiful and fascinating places of interest in the country.
 Let’s get into it!